abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 # Foreword

+Redfish supports a wide variety of solutions, from servers to storage, networking to fabrics with power and cooling.
+As such, each management domain has models in which readings for important data are scattered throughout the model.
+The Redfish telemetry model makes it possible to describe the a since locations where the metadata for the readings/metrics, the definition of reports gathering readings from multiple locations in the model, and specifying triggers and trigger actions associated with a specific metric reading.

 The Redfish Telemetry White Paper was prepared by the Scalable Platforms Management Forum of the DMTF.

 DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
 For information about the DMTF, see http://www.dmtf.org.